 Hydra has a few limitations too:

-- Hydra will not support the OAuth2 resource owner password credentials flow.
-This flow is legacy, discouraged, and insecure.
+- Hydra doesn't support the OAuth 2.0 Resource Owner Password Credentials flow because it is legacy, discouraged, and insecure.

-OAuth2 is used in many areas, for various purposes and supported by all well known programming languages, but it is important to understand what the vision of OAuth2 is.
-This non-exclusive list might help you decide, if OAuth 2.0 and Hydra are the right fit for you.
+OAuth 2.0 can be used in many environments for various purposes.
+This list might help you decide if OAuth 2.0 and Hydra are the right fit for a use case:

-- If you want to become a Identity Provider, like Google, Facebook or Microsoft, OpenID Connect and thus Hydra is a perfect fit.
+- be an Identity Provider like Google, Facebook, or Microsoft: OpenID Connect and thus Hydra is a perfect fit.